AntczakEI/stellarliftapp/_posts/2026-04-13-muay-thai-conditioning-exercises.md

 ## The biggest conditioning mistake: confusing fatigue with fitness

-The original article was built around this point because it remains the most important one.
+This is one of the most important points in conditioning.

 You can always make a workout harder.